flokipus/test_to_china_company/README.md

 UPDATE:
 problems 1,2,4,5 are solved correctly.
 In problem n.3 I wrote a trash.
-No idea what happend with me.
+No idea what happened to me.
 N.3 is obvious, since there is no a cycle that doesn't contain initial point (geometrically obvious; consider a first point at which we get into the minimal cycle).